Redislabs-Solution-Architects/cloudformation-aws-Redislabs-Cloud-Account-IAM-Resources/README.md

 # Longer

-[Creating IAM Entities for AWS Cloud Accounts ](https://docs.redislabs.com/latest/rc/how-to/creating-aws-user-redis-enterprise-vpc/) describes a manual process for creating the necessary resources so that you can subsequently _configure_ an AWS Cloud Account into your Redis Cloud Account, allowing your Redis Cloud Account to create resources in your AWS Cloud Account.
-This is an error-prone process.
-(It is also possible to _configure_ an AWS Cloud Account using the API.)
+[Creating IAM Entities for AWS Cloud Accounts ](https://docs.redislabs.com/latest/rc/how-to/creating-aws-user-redis-enterprise-vpc/) describes a manual process for creating the necessary IAM resources so that you can subsequently _configure_ an AWS Cloud Account into your Redis Cloud Account, allowing your Redis Cloud Account to create Subscription and Database resources in your AWS Cloud Account.

-This repo contains a template (`RedisCloud.yaml`) to construct the necessary resources, no matter how whether you want to configure 'By Hand' or 'By API'.
+This repo contains a template (`RedisCloud.yaml`) to construct the necessary IAM resources.

-If you configure an AWS Cloud Account by hand you'll be [following these instructions](https://docs.redislabs.com/latest/rc/how-to/view-edit-cloud-account/)
+If you configure an AWS Cloud Account 'By Hand' you'll be [following these instructions](https://docs.redislabs.com/latest/rc/how-to/view-edit-cloud-account/)

 If you configure an AWS Cloud Account using the Cloud API you'll use [this specific call](https://api.redislabs.com/v1/swagger-ui.html#/Cloud%20Accounts/createCloudAccountUsingPOST)

-The template will construct the necessary resources required for both approaches.
-It will show them in the 'output' section of the stack, except for the secrets (`AWS_SECRET_KEY` and `password`), which are stored as secrets in the AWS Secret's manager.
+The template will construct the necessary IAM resources required for both approaches.
+It will show them in the 'output' section of the stack, _except_ for the secrets (`accessSecretKey` and `consolePassword`), which are stored as secrets in the AWS Secret's manager.
 For these secrets the URL is output, from whence one can find the actual secret, assuming one has sufficient permissions.

 The mapping between the stack outputs and the names used in the two different configuration methods is shown below: